umanwizard/emacs-wiktionary/README.md

 To go back and forward in the Wiktionary browser, hit `l` and `r`, respectively.

+To search for a new word, hit `s`.

 ## Configuration

 These variables are available via Customize: